Failand: Landmarks

 Tyntesfield is a gothic house and estate acquired by the National Trust in 2002 after a national fund-raising campaign.
 It has now been restored, and is open to visitors.
-It has been designated as a Grade II* listed building.
+It has been designated as a Grade I listed building.
 The entrance is just west of Failand on the B3128.

 The Anglican parish church of St Bartholomew in Lower Failand was built in 1883-1887 by E. W. Barnes of Bristol.

 Art

 Richard Long, the Turner Prize winning Land Artist, is a longtime resident of Lower Failand.
 Roger Fry, a prominent member of the Bloomsbury Group, grew up in Lower Failand.

 Social

 Failand has a very active village social life.
-The Failand Society (link below) meets regularly for talks and social events.
+The Failand Society meets regularly for talks and social events.
 There is a very active drama group who perform regularly at the village hall.
 The Failanders Club puts on events for older residents.
 There are also two active supper clubs where residents meet up.